TROVE + THE FUTURE of NEWS

 • 32 % Increase in Pages Viewed per Visit

-• An unvarnished look at all the views and use cases for the last release of the iPad app cab be found here.
+• Here's an unvarnished look at all the views and use cases for the last release of the iPad app.

 CONCLUSION

 With 45 days left in Q4, we were 300 shy of our target of 10,000 actively curated troves.
-New and existing users had only to create 10 new troves a day for the next 30 days for us to meet our target.
+For us to meet our target, new and existing users had only to create 10 new troves a day for the next 30 days.
 It was one of many goals we needed to meet, but one of the most important KPIs.
 Our goal was achievable.

-Based on available data the increase in new troves created by users MoM for all platforms:
+Based on available data, the increase in new troves created by users month over month for all platforms:

 • 104% Web App